jenevans-ecoevo/jenevans-ecoevo.github.io/docs/cv.md

 **Bachelor of Advanced Science (Honours - Class I),** **The University of Queensland, Australia**

 I completed my BAdvSc(Hons) majoring in Ecology in 2018.
-During my study I received multiple academic awards, Honours Class I and the School of Biological Sciences Honours prize for the top mark in my Honours cohort, and achieved a 6.97GPA overall.
 The courses undertaken in this degree included extensive genetic, bioinformatic and evolutionary biology content.
-During my second year in 2016, I received a scholarship for UQ’s Study Abroad program, and spent a semester at The University of Edinburgh, Scotland, where I extended my interest in ecological and evolutionary genetics.

 My Honours was completed under the supervision of Associate Professor Cynthia Riginos and Dr Katrina McGuigan.
 In my project, I assessed how environmental variation contributed to morphological variation of a goby species, *Bathygobius cocosensis*, in the intertidal zone.

+**Semester Abroad,*
+**The University of Edinburgh, United Kingdom**

 #### Postgraduate